ergo-services/ergo/README.md

  * Reworked Monitor-feature.
 Now it has full-featured support with remote process/nodes
  * Added multinode support
  * Added basic observer support
+ * Fixed incorrect ETF string encoding (it was encoded as binary instead of string)
+ * Improved ETF TermIntoStruct decoder
  * Improved code structure and readability
  * Among the new features we have added new bugs that are still uncovered :).
 So, any feedback/bugreport/contribution is highly appreciated